-Our Class Teachers are Zoe Sparks and Sarah Jane Kimbley and our Learning Support Assistant is Sofna Hannan.
+Our Class Teacher is Sarah Jane Kimbley and our Learning Support Assistant is Sofna Hannan.

 This term, Year 2 and 3 have been looking at working scientifically.
 We have looked at some famous scientist and their discoveries and used this as inspiration for our own scientific experiments.

 We looked at Isaac Newton and gravity and planned a simple investigation using spinners and paper clips.
 We made it a fair test by keeping everything the same and only changing one thing (the amount of paper clips on the spinner).
 The results of our experiment was that the heavier the object, the faster it fell to the ground.
 We concluded that the heavier the object, the more gravitational force it would have!